luisfeliz79/AzureContrib/storage/efficient-storage-to-storage-copy/README.md

 Before you begin, ensure you have the following:

-- The AZCOPY utility.
-You can download it from the [official Azure website](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azcopy-v10).
+- The AZCOPY utility, which can be downloaded from the [official Azure website](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azcopy-v10).

-- The Azure CLI utility (for some scenarios).
-You can download it from the [official Azure website](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli).
+- The Azure CLI utility (for some scenarios), which can be downloaded from the [official Azure website](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli).

-- RBAC access to both the source and destination Azure Storage accounts.
+- RBAC access to both the source and destination Azure Storage accounts containers.
-    - For the source storage account, you need at least the "Storage Blob Data Reader" role.
+    - For the source storage account container, you need at least the "Storage Blob Data Reader" role.
-    - For the destination storage account, you need at least the "Storage Blob Data Contributor" role.
+    - For the destination storage account container, you need at least the "Storage Blob Data Contributor" role.

 - Network access to both storage accounts from the environment where you will run AZCOPY.
-    - Using the public endpoint and ensuring that your IP address is allowed in the storage account's firewall settings.
+    - Using the public endpoint and ensuring that storage account firewall allows access to your IP address.<br>
-    -- or --
+    -- or --<br>
-    - Using Private Endpoints if your storage accounts are configured to use them.
+    - Using Private Endpoints if the storage accounts are configured to use them.

 ## Example AZCOPY commands:
 ```bash